 In addition to those offers, we’ve got a list of 30+ senior restaurant discounts that you may want to check out.
 Again, some of these “senior” discounts are available starting at age 50!

 And it almost goes without saying that the best way to save money on food is to cook and eat at home as much as possible.

 How much are you paying for cell phone service?
 If you’re just going along with the same old cell plan you’ve had for years, the answer is probably too much.

 Some carriers offer affordable plans specifically for people who are 55 and older.
-We’ve got a full run-down of options in our piece The Best Cell Phone Plans for Seniors.
+We’ve got a full run-down of options in our best cell phone plans for seniors guide.

 And while great age-specific deals exist, there are even cheaper options.
-If you’re focused on price, you can find plans from just $10 a month!
-Read about them in our guide to the Best Cell Phone Plans and Deals.
+If you’re focused on price, you can find plans for just $10 a month!
+Read about them in our guide to the best cell phone plans and deals.